vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 ```

-And of course, you can add onto these `where` clauses to specify your finders even more.
-Below we are looking only for missions that are executed by James Bond and only the agent that belongs to the mission 'Moonraker' in the second example.
+And you can add onto these some `where` clauses to specify your finders even more.
+Below we are looking only for missions that are executed by James Bond and only the agents that belong to the mission 'Moonraker' in the second example.

 ###### Rails